 - Lack of normal elasticity of the skin

 You can avoid it by drinking plenty of liquids.
 When you can keep food down again, try bland things like toast, rice, bananas, and applesauce first.
 Go back to a normal diet within 24 hours if you can.

 What Causes It?

-Many things cause gastroenteritis, including bacteria, viruses, parasites, dairy products, and poor hygiene.
+Many things cause gastroenteritis, including bacteria, viruses, parasites, and poor hygiene.